ghacks Technology News

 Novel Writing Software yWriter

-The novel writing software yWriter (via Barry) is such an application.
+The free novel writing software yWriter (via Barry) is such an application.
 It is compatible with both the Microsoft Windows and Linux operating system.
-The software divided novels into chapters and scenes which are all accessible from the same interface.
-Each chapter contains one or multiple scenes that can be filled with the actual text but also information like characters, locations, items, scene notes and goals.
+The software divides novels into chapters and scenes which are all accessible from the same interface.
+Each chapter contains one or multiple scenes that can be filled with the actual text, but also information like characters, locations, items, scene notes and goals.

 Each chapter is displayed in the sidebar with its title and additional information.
-A click on a chapter will load the scenes into the main window that is immediately revealing important information to the author like the number of words, viewpoint or status.
-All the additional information that make up a scene like locations and characters are also listed in that overview.
+A click on a chapter will load the scenes in the main window.
+This reveals important information to the author immediately, like the number of words, viewpoint or status.
+All the additional information that make up a scene like locations and characters is also listed in that overview.

 The menu on top provides additional means to add or edit all aspects of the novel easily.
-The Tools menu for instance contains a link to the storyboard which will process all the information that has been entered into the application and display it in a timeline.
+The Tools menu for instance contains a link to the storyboard which will process all the information that has been entered into the application, and displays it in a timeline.

 novel writing